Karen Dunbar: Stand–up

-Recent work

-In 2014, she was lead compère at the XX Commonwealth Games opening ceremony held in Glasgow alongside John Barrowman and Des Clarke.
-Barrowman and Dunbar sang and performed a showcase of Scottish culture, inventions and places during the broadcast, which reached a global audience of 1.5 billion people.
-In October 2017 Dunbar appeared in BBC Scotland's River City for a one-off appearance.
-She played the part of Francesca Simpson, estranged wife of Pete Galloway (played by Andy Gray).

-In 2019, Dunbar appeared in the tours Calendar Girls and Still Game Live: The Final Farewell.
+In 2025, Dunbar toured Scotland, and her homecoming show at Ayr Town Hall was broadcast on BBC Scotland in December 2025.
+Dunbar will embark on a stand–up tour of Scotland entitled Aw Roon the Hooses beginning in September 2026.

 Personal life

 Dunbar is a lesbian.
 She featured on The Scotsmans "Pink List" of LGBT people contributing to Scotland's cultural life in 2014 and was awarded the Role Model of the Year award at the Icon Awards which celebrate Scotland's LGBTI community in 2015.
 She spoke about her experiences of homophobia and the acceptance she found in Glasgow's LGBT community in a BBC documentary, I Belong to Glasgow, screened in 2014.
 She spoke in 2016 about her plans to marry her female partner.

 In 2018, Dunbar gave a TED talk in Glasgow, in which she spoke briefly about her recovery from a challenging upbringing, prior alcoholism and a change in her comedic style, which she later reverted.